burdickr/web_scrape/README.md

 # Mars Web Scrape App

-In this project, I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page
+* In this project, I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page

+* The following sources are scraped for new information and then displayed through my app.

 ## Sources for Scrape
 * [NASA Mars News Site](https://mars.nasa.gov/news/)